Today – Dentistry for children – Everything you need to know to prepare for your child’s first trip to the dentist from Dr Janet Clarke of the BDA.

 Are there any problems to look out for that might warrant an earlier trip to the dentist?

-Well, as above, hopefully the child is going along with their parent already, but yes, if a parent is worried at all about how teeth are growing in or needs any advice about looking after baby teeth, then the best person to talk to is a dentist.
+Well, as above, hopefully the child is going along with their parent already, but yes, if a parent is worried at all about how teeth are growing in or needs any advice about looking after baby teeth, then the best person to talk to is an experienced dentist from edentalperth.net.au.
 If parents don’t have a dentist then the best thing to do is ask friends (or your health visitor if you have one) for recommendations.
 Some dentists are particularly good with children and other parents will often be happy to share their experiences.